oVirt/ovirt-site/source/feature/networkreloaded.html.md

       The guess is that all the configurators should be made to work in a non persistent way, managing ourselves the persistence.

 *   In case multiple configurators were to be supported and available to interact, how do the engine - host decide which configurator to use?
-*   Do we need to support aliases or is the multiple ip address support enough?
+*   Do we need to support aliases or is the multiple ip address per interface support enough?
+*   Do we keep persistence for the management network only or for all the configured networks.